torvalds/linux/Documentation/userspace-api/gpio/gpio-v2-line-set-config-ioctl.rst

 The new configuration must specify the configuration of all requested lines.

-The same :ref:`gpio-v2-get-line-config-rules` that apply when requesting the lines also apply when updating the line configuration.
+The same :ref:`gpio-v2-get-line-config-rules` and :ref:`gpio-v2-get-line-config-support` that apply when requesting the lines also apply when updating the line configuration.

 The motivating use case for this command is changing direction of